Durendal/RC6-Block-Cipher/README.md

 * encrypt.py and decrypt.py are used to encrypt and decrypt using user input or based on command line input

 * helper.py contains helper functions

+* key.py contains the data structure for the Key object